A Fact Sheet About Unions & Education Spending

 - Now our “millionaires’ tax” rate is 13.3% – including capital gains (CA total CG rate now the 2nd highest in the world!).
 10+% taxes now start at $250K.
 CA now has by far the nation’s highest state income tax rate.

-- We are 34% higher than 2nd place Oregon, and a heck of a lot higher than all the rest – including 7 states with zero state income tax – and two states (NH and TN) that tax only dividends and interest income (not capital gains).
-NOTE: TN income tax completely phases out by 2022.
+- We are 21% higher than 2nd place Hawaii, and a heck of a lot higher than all the rest – including 8 states with zero state income tax – NH only taxes dividends and interest income (not capital gains).

 - CA is so bad, we also have the nation's 2nd highest state income tax bracket.
-AND the 3rd.
-AND the 4th!
+AND the 3rd, 4th, 5th and 8th.

-- California has a nasty anti-small business $800 minimum corporate income tax, even if no profit is earned, and even for many nonprofits.
-Next highest state is Rhode Island at $500 (only for “C” corporations).
-3rd is Delaware at $175.
-Most states are at zero.
+- CA has a nasty $800 minimum state corporate income tax, even if no profit is earned, and even for many nonprofits.
+Most states have no such minimum tax.

 The Teachers Unions